-—————- I am just another woman, and my story one of many.
-Not even that bad, but don’t do my mistakes anyway.
+—————- My story is one of many.
+Not even that bad one would think, but don’t do my mistakes anyway.
 Don’t wait until what you allowed in the beginning while naive and in love, becomes a daily habit for one to treat you poorly, in a way where even your kids don’t realize that it’s wrong.

 I was taken for granted.
 Taken advantage of.
 Used as a door mat.
 I wasn’t a victim.
 I had allowed this, not knowing that it wasn’t just a bad week, a bad day.
 Something which happens once or twice, but that’s it.
 I was very wrong.
 I was ridiculed in front of my children.
 Called names.
 Called fat.
 Called too skinny.
 Called too loud.
 Called a coward for leaving the room when insulted.
 I was told I was hated.
 I was promised faithfulness.
 I was told in the same sentence that that can’t be guaranteed.